A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

 \subsubsection{Natural Language Around Input}

-As a response to being limited by predefined language templates, ~\citet{kim2021neuralwoz} defines three strategies.
+As a response to being limited by predefined language templates, ~\citet{kim2021neuralwoz} define three strategies.
 First, augmenting the knowledge base (KB) to enrich the semantic complexity of the dialogue system without altering its operational constraints.
-Second, modifying the schema itself by either introducing new constraints, removing existing ones, or altering the values these constraints can assume; despite its potential for creating more flexible dialogue systems, this approach is noted for its operational complexity and the significant effort required to implement changes.
-Third, which is the focal point of this subsection, represents a paradigm shift from the conventional method of generating slots and their associated values.
-Compared to Section \ref{sec:predefined_templates}, this approach directly generates dialogues in natural language form, extending the functionality of dialogue systems to previously unseen domains.
+Second, modifying the schema itself by either introducing new constraints, removing existing ones, or altering the values these constraints can assume.
+Third, which is the focal point of this subsection, is directly generating dialogues in natural language form, extending the functionality of dialogue systems to previously unseen domains.
 This method circumvents the limitations imposed by rigid schema constraints and opens future research directions for more dynamic and versatile interactions.
-It has been shown that plain sequence-to-sequence models that do state tracking outperform agenda-based user simulators, and require less human involvement.

-The Neural User Simulator (NUS) ~\cite{kreyssig2018neural} eliminates hand-crafted rules for natural language generation.
-While ABUS~\cite{li2017ABUS} generates dialogue by plugging slots and slot values into predefined natural language template sentences, NUS utilizes a corpus-driven approach to generate natural language utterances.
-NUS leverages dynamic goal generation, meaning that the system can dynamically change the user goal with more dialogue context, assuming the user would want to shift their goal mid-conversation.
-It uses the ontology created with the dialogue State Tracking Challenge 2 (DSTC2)~\cite{henderson2014DSTC2} dataset's evolving states, from which the system can extract different slots and, together with the dialogue history, can generate a dynamic goal.
-The fundamental distinction from ABUS lies in NUS's ability to generate language: it does not resort to stitching predefined natural language templates to slot-value pairs but instead learns to construct utterances through a sequence-to-sequence model, aligning goal states with the ontology at every step.